A Twist On Classic Mushroom Barley Soup

 - Start by heating a soup pot over medium heat until hot.

 - Add olive oil and bring to shimmer but Do Not Burn.

 - Add the onions & garlic and saute until onions are translucent and starting to brown.
 This will take 8 to 10 minutes.

 - Add the vegetable stock, cover, and simmer for 10 minutes.
 You may have to lower the heat at some point.

 - Add the chicken stock, carrot, squash, and chopped cremini mushrooms.
 Continue cooking at a simmer until the squash is cooked through - about 15 minutes.

 - Add the wild mushrooms and barley to the soup and continue to cook until the barley plumps up.
 This will take about 30 minutes.

 - Add the chickpeas and kale and continue simmering for another 10 minutes until the barley is soft.

 - Taste and season with salt and pepper.

-- Serve in soup bowls topped with a little grated Parmesan cheese.
+- Serve in soup bowls topped with a bit of grated Parmesan cheese.